serhiiKalchenko/EPAM-Lab-Final-Project/README.md

 # EPAM-Lab-Final-Project
-## CI/CD Jenkins Pipeline to Kubernetes cluster
+## CI/CD Jenkins Multibranch Pipeline to Kubernetes cluster
 This pipeline build Java application and deploy it into Kubernetes cluster.

 ### Technologies: